xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 prefetched.
 That   is,   we  would  have  the  character  that corresponds to our  current  position in the input stream fetched into the global character Look, so that we could  examine  it  as many  times  as  needed.
-The  rule  we  adopted was that EVERY recognizer, if it found its target token, would  advance  Look to the next character in the input stream.
+The  rule  we  adopted was that _every_ recognizer, if it found its target token, would  advance  Look to the next character in the input stream.